 What relevance does "international reputation" have in the context of legislation and its implementation?

 “If we get any objections we have to investigate them, we can’t ignore them”.
 Is this process and procedure always implemented the same way?
-We don’t believe so.
-We’re still awaiting a response to the complaints that were made as part of the monochrome mural series.
+We don’t think so.

-Interesting question from Moncrieff - “Does it ever happen that a mural is painted without permission but somehow it is allowed to remain there because the community voices their approval for it?”
+Interesting question from the interviewer - “Does it ever happen that a mural is painted without permission but somehow it is allowed to remain there because the community voices their approval for it?”

-“We’ve commissioned ourselves” - bit of a Freudian slip there.
 Although the Ormond Quay hoarding may not be permanent (nor are a lot of murals) it has been in situ for almost five years.
-You could be forgiven for thinking the scale, location and prominence of this mural would have the same supposed impact as an “unauthorised mural" on a wall.
+Does the scale, location and prominence of this mural have the same supposed impact as an “unauthorised mural" on a wall?

 “Checking the facts on all sides…an attempt to get around things… I’ve seen beautiful street art… and in the corner the name of a company.”
 Check the corner of Ormond Quay.

 To use their own words, the only people “trying to get around things” are Dublin City Council.
 We spent years dealing with legal proceedings only for them only to be vacated on a whim and struck out because they didn’t have “their ducks in a row”.